evilegg/minecraft-create_vs_zombies/README.md

 ### Create: Protection Pixel

-Perhaps a few Create recipies can even out the odds for you?
+Perhaps a few Create recipes can even out the odds for you?

 **Package:** `protection_pixel-1.9.4-neoforge-1.21.1.jar`